Farm Fresh Food & Pharmacy

 Farm Fresh Food & Pharmacy is a supermarket chain with four independently owned stores, all of which are in Virginia.
 At its peak, Farm Fresh called itself "Virginia's Grocery Store" because it had stores spanning the state.
 Its headquarters were located in Virginia Beach and its largest presence was in the surrounding Norfolk/Virginia Beach (Hampton Roads) metropolitan area.
 The company was a wholly owned subsidiary of Eden Prairie, Minnesota-based SuperValu.
 On March 14, 2018, it was revealed that parent company, SuperValu, would be selling 21 stores to Kroger (under Kroger Mid-Atlantic and Harris Teeter) and Ahold Delhaize (under Food Lion).
 Currently, three Farm Fresh stores remain in operation under different ownership.
-The owners of the store in Richmond announced in November 2021 that they were re-opening Farm Fresh #299 In Poquoson, Virginia and doors would open to customers by April 2022.
-This would bring the total to 4 stores, two owned by one owner and two by another owner.

 History

 Early years and growth

 Farm Fresh was founded by David Furman in 1957.
 The name 'Farm Fresh' was chosen from entries submitted by local residents.
 Farm Fresh merged with competitor Giant Open Air Markets in 1986 and acquired its 26 full line grocery stores and 43 of its "Tinee Giant" convenience stores.
 After that merger, Farm Fresh added the arch in its logo that Giant Open Air used at its stores.
 Also, in the mid 1980s, Farm Fresh purchased Lou Smith Supermarkets, which had a strong presence on the Virginia Peninsula and Gloucester areas.

-Beginning in the early 1990s, Farm Fresh expanded into several new brands, including Food Carnival, Rack & Sack, and The Market.
+Beginning in the early 1990s, Farm Fresh expanded into several new brands, including Food Carnival, Rack & Sack, The Grocery Store and The Market.
 Rack & Sack was a bulk purchase style store similar to BJ's but no membership was required.
 The stores were like a warehouse and customers bagged their own items.
 The Market was a very high end store, beautifully designed interiors with an actual chef on duty daily preparing hot meals and specials.
 There were two locations, downtown Norfolk and Richmond, Va.
+The Grocery Store was a Richmond-based chain Farm Fresh operated for a time in the late 1980s and for much of the 1990s, with Farm Fresh converting 15 stores it acquired from Safeway in November 1993 as Safeway exited the Richmond market.
 Rack & Sack stores and Food Carnivals closed by 2003, while The Market closed in 2011.